-The contest is open to students and teachers in Victorian schools with a separate category for each.
-The video clip should demonstrate physics in action.
+The contest is open to students in Victorian schools.
 Entrants must submit their video either as an email attachment or on a DVD.
 Videos must be in MP4 or Quicktime format, or a format suitable for video streaming.
-The video may not be longer than three minutes in length.
-In addition entrants must print out, complete, sign, and mail the Contest Rules and Entry Agreement.
+The video should relate to some aspect of the VCE Physics Curriculum.
+It may not be longer than three minutes in length.
+In addition entrants must complete, sign, and send the Contest Rules and Entry Agreement to Vicphysics, either as an email attachment or by mail.
 Failure to submit this form will invalidate the contest entry.

-Both the email and the hard copy must contain a statement of 250 words or less explaining the physics in the video.
+The submission must contain a statement of 250 words or less explaining the physics in the video.
 The statement should have a title and must be written by the entrant.
-The video and the statement can be emailed to the AIP or sent to AIP Physics Video Contest, PO Box 3504, Richmond, 3121.
+The video and the statement can be emailed to the Vicphysics Teachers' Network or sent to Physics Video Contest, PO Box 290, Flinders Lane, VIC 8009.
 Submitted videos will be displayed on this website as they are received.

 Entries are limited to 10 per school each year.

-Upon receipt each video will be placed on the AIP website.
+Upon receipt each video will be placed on the Vicphysics website.
 Videos will be accepted until the first day of Term 4.
 Videos will be evaluated on their suitability for instructional use.

 Prize winning entry for 2010 Physics Video Clip Contest

 Results for 2009 Physics Video Clip Contest

 Cash prize for each of the following entries.

 Results of 2008 Physics Video Clip Contest